-The Corps, Maine DEP, or the Municipality may terminate this SAMP by giving ninety (90) days written notice to the other party.
-Prior to termination, the Municipality shall provide an accounting of funds and shall complete payment on contracts for approved projects and any expenses incurred on behalf of the account.
-Upon termination, after payment of all outstanding obligations, the remaining funds in the account shall be paid to not more than five different entities if required by the Corps and/or Maine DEP.
-In the event the program is closed, the Municipality is responsible for fulfilling any remaining obligations for credits sold, unless the obligation is specifically transferred to another entity as agreed upon by the Corps, Maine DEP, and the Municipality.
-Funds remaining in an account after these obligations are satisfied should continue to be used for preservation of vernal pools and their associated critical terrestrial habitat.
+The Corps or the Maine DEP, may terminate this SAMP by giving ninety (90) days written notice to the other parties.
+Prior to termination, the Municipality and 3rd Party shall provide an accounting of funds and shall complete payment on contracts for approved projects and any expenses incurred on behalf of the program.
+In the event the program is closed, the 3rd Party is responsible for fulfilling any remaining obligations, unless the obligation is specifically transferred to another entity as agreed upon by the Corps, Maine DEP, and the Municipality.
+Notification will be provided to MDIFW by Maine DEP or the Corps.
+In the event the VP SAMP is terminated, funds not already committed for conservation actions (including fee or easement purchase, long-term monitoring of projects and related administrative activities) shall be transferred to the MNRCP for preservation of vernal pools and their associated critical terrestrial habitat.
+Termination of the Maine VP SAMP does not terminate the 3rd Party's responsibility for conservation in perpetuity of projects completed in part or in total with funds acquired through use of the Maine VP SAMP.